-It is Mandatory for all team medical staff from both clubs to meet on match day at a suitable time prior to kick off for a pre-match briefing which should be led by the home club Doctor or Equivalent and include, but not be limited to:
+It is Mandatory for at least one member of a team's medical staff from both clubs to meet on match day at a suitable time prior to kick off for a pre-match briefing.
+Those who attend must ensure their wider medical team are briefed on the EAP before the match.
+The briefing must include, but not be limited to:

 - The Medical Emergency Action Plan

 - The location of the medical room

-- Other relevant venue specific information, i.e. location of any

-- Ambulances/Paramedics if on site
+- Other relevant venue specific information, i.e. location of any Ambulances/Paramedics if on site

 - Process for calling an ambulance

 - The location of the Pitchside Replay system and if there is not a dedicated operator, basic operating instructions for the system including how and to whom to report a malfunction

 - Any medical conditions or treatment requirements for individual players and SCAT5 baselines for the away team if the away team does not have a Doctor or Equivalent present.
 Where the away team does not have a Doctor or Equivalent present it is advisable to communicate any medical conditions or treatment requirements to the home club medical staff in advance, this is particularly relevant if the away team is travelling with locum medical staff

 - Any other relevant information